InTheHoneyPot/dots/README.md

 **Warning**: Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!

 ## Contents
-- Fish config
+- Fish Config
-- Fedora Config Files
+- Fedora Config
-- NeoVim config
+- NeoVim Config
   - Plugins are managed with Lazy Loading

 ## Shell Setup